MiaFrey/SustainableFinanceH2/README.md

 Finally, after looking at these two graphs, one could simply say that there are extreme values that influence our average.
 Indeed, the mean is influenced by outliers while the median is a robust measure in the presence of outliers.
 For instance, when taking the median of the mean (Figure [1a]) this gives 137.79 tCO2e/mln$ which is much lower than our mean of the mean (338 tCO2e/mln$)).
 However, we cannot remove the extreme values here because they represent high emitting companies and are not necessarily errors in the data.
 For the rest of the exercise, the average is used to summarise the statistics as this is commonly done.

 We find that the number one polluter is a firm named \"Biffa\", which is a waste management company.
 In Figure [2a] one can observe their development over three years.
-In 2008 Severn Trent, which had acquired the company in 1991, transferred it to a consortium formed by 3 entities [@bib:Wiki_Biffa].
+In 2008 Severn Trent, which had acquired the company in 1991, transferred it to a consortium formed by 3 entities [[4]](#4).
 This is probably why there the data stops in 2007.
 Their occupation explains the abnormally high emissions.
 Furthermore, Scope 1 was the main contributor (with values in the thousands).
 This is logical because Scope 1 encompasses the emissions from burning fossil fuels and production processes owned or controlled by a firm.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/110820736/185913271-98297e00-2ab5-4cb5-94b9-9580ecef573a.png" width="600" height="220">